Pentaphenylantimony

 Pentaphenylantimony is an organoantimony compound containing five phenyl groups attached to one antimony atom.
 It has formula Sb(C_{6}H_{5})_{5} (or SbPh_{5}).

 Structure

 The structure of pentaphenylantimony has been the subject of several studies, and a definite ground state remains uncertain.
 The molecule adopts a roughly square pyramidal shape in the unsolvated crystal.
-In crystals of the solvate with cyclohexane or tetrahydrofuran, the compound adopts a trigonal bipyramid shape.
+In crystals of the solvate with cyclohexane or tetrahydrofuran, the compound adopts a trigonal bipyramidal shape.
 When dissolved, molecules are also trigonal bipyramidal.
 According to solution NMR measurements, the phenyl groups all appear to be equivalent, indicating fluxionality.

 Solid pure pentaphenylantimony forms triclinic crystals in the P space group.
 The unit cell has a=10.286 b=10.600 and c=13.594 Å, α=79.20° β=70.43° γ=119.52°.
 The basal Sb-C bond length is 2.216 Å whereas the apex Sb-C length is 2.115 Å.